JimHagan/docs-website/src/content/docs/new-relic-solutions/observability-maturity/operational-efficiency/telemetry-data-governance.md

 When properly executed the data governance framework will create a simple but actionable structure and continous process for executing the key actions of the framework:

-- Development of baseline budget
+- Development of telemetry budget
 - Aligning new telemetry to observability objectives
 - Providing checks and balances on telemetry configuration
 - Tracking the telemetry footprint of newly acquired business units or restructures within the org.